niart/fzj_vpr/readme.md

   </tr>
 </table>

-The left camera has a 12mm focal length, and the right has 2.5mm.
 The environment is a 6m×4m artificial office-like space with four walls and various objects like tables, books, and bins (see below).
 <p align="center">